akhmadshin/next-rich-view-transitions/README.md

 # next-rich-view-transitions

-Tame View Transitions API in Next.js Pages Router.
+That library lets you tame View Transitions API in Next.js Pages Router.

 ## Installation